pmukethi/yolo/explanation.md

 ### (iii) client - We builiding a client container, and the context for the docker file is on Dockerfile.client.dev.
 We are using ./client context and volumes are mapped on ./client.
 In additon, we are exposing the port 3000 and this service depends on backend service meaning it will run after the backend container is up and running.

-### (iv) Networks - I have created a user defined network called 'yolo_network'.
+### (iv) networks - I have created a user defined network called 'yolo_network'.
 This network is exposed to all the services on this project.

 ## 4. Git Workflow

 To have this project on your machine, use git clone 'project url' or you can 'fork' the project then clone it as your repo.
-To run the containers from your marchines, navigate to the root dir of this project then run 'docker compose up' .
+To run the containers from your machines, navigate to the root dir of this project then run 'docker compose up' .
 All the services on the docker compose files will be started.
 To kill the containers, use 'docker compose down' and all the services will be stopped.

 ## 5. Publish to Docker Hub

-To publish this images to your docker hub, first you need to log into your docker hub account.
+To publish these images to your docker hub, first you need to log into your docker hub account.
 Run 'docker login '.
 Provide your docker hub username and password.
 Push the images to your docker up with these commands:

 - docker build -t dockerhubusername/containername:version -f ./dir for dockerfile